 By Tom Balmforth

-(Writing by Tom Balmforth; Editing by Mark Heinrich)
+(Reporting by Tom Balmforth with additional reporting by Victoria Klesty in Oslo; Editing by Mark Heinrich)

 This story has not been edited by Firstpost staff and is generated by auto-feed.